-Ask your students to write 100 words they know.
-You can have them think of their own words, or you can use this 100 sight words chart.
-After they write their list of words, you can do a classroom activity where students read their list to see which words were chosen most frequently!
+Put your learners’ vocabulary skills to the test by tasking them with writing 100 words that they know.
+Have them think of their own words or you can use this handy 100 sight words chart.
+After they’ve compiled their list of words, you can even invite them to read their list out loud to see which words were chosen most frequently.

 14. “If I were 100 years old…”

-Time for some creative writing!
-Ask your students to respond to the writing prompt, “If I were 100 years old..."
-This is a good way to have a quiet, individual class activity if you want to wind things down toward the end of the day.
+Time to get your kiddos’ creative juices flowing with a writing activity.
+Ask them to respond to the writing prompt, “If I were 100 years old…”.
+It’s a great way to enjoy a quiet, individual class activity if you want to wind things down toward the end of their day.

 15. “If I had 100 dollars…”